ezgimez/ezgimez.github.io/index.md

 ## Updates

+ * March 2025: Honored to be selected as an [NSF iREDEFINE 2025 Fellow](https://www.ecedha.org/Meetings/2025-ECEDHA-Annual-Conference-and-ECExpo/iREDEFINE) by the Electrical and Computer Engineering Department Heads Association [(ECEDHA)](https://www.ecedha.org/)!

 * February 2025: Gave an *invited talk* at the [High-Beams Seminar](https://complightlab.com/outreach/), where I discussed my recent work on learning-based distributed (data) compression.
 Many thanks to [Kaan Aksit](https://kaanaksit.com/) for the kind invitation!